openhab/openhab-addons/bundles/org.openhab.binding.upnpcontrol/README.md

 * `filter`: when true, only list content that is playable on the renderer, default is `false`.

-* `sortcriteria`: sort criteria for the titles in the selection list and when sending for playing to a renderer.
+* `sortCriteria`: sort criteria for the titles in the selection list and when sending for playing to a renderer.

   The criteria are defined in UPnP sort criteria format, examples: `+dc:title`, `-dc:creator`, `+upnp:album`.
   Support for sort criteria will depend on the media server.
   The default is to sort ascending on title, `+dc:title`.

-* `browsedown`: when browse or search results in exactly one container entry, iteratively browse down until the result contains multiple container entries or at least one media entry, default is `true`.
+* `browseDown`: when browse or search results in exactly one container entry, iteratively browse down until the result contains multiple container entries or at least one media entry, default is `true`.

-* `searchfromroot`: always start search from root instead of the current id, default is `false`.
+* `searchFromRoot`: always start search from root instead of the current id, default is `false`.

 A `upnprenderer` has the following optional configuration parameters:

-* `seekstep`: step in seconds when sending fast forward or rewind command on the player control, default 5s.
+* `seekStep`: step in seconds when sending fast forward or rewind command on the player control, default 5s.

-* `notificationvolumeadjustment`: volume adjustment from current volume in percent (range -100 to +100) for notifications when no volume is set in `playSound` command, default 10.
+* `notificationVolumeAdjustment`: volume adjustment from current volume in percent (range -100 to +100) for notifications when no volume is set in `playSound` command, default 10.

-* `maxnotificationduration`: maximum duration for notifications (default 15s), no maximum duration when set to 0s.
+* `maxNotificationDuration`: maximum duration for notifications (default 15s), no maximum duration when set to 0s.

 The full syntax for manual configuration is:

 ```
-Thing upnpcontrol:upnpserver:<serverId> [udn="<udn of media server>", refresh=<polling interval>, seekstep=<step>]
+Thing upnpcontrol:upnpserver:<serverId> [udn="<udn of media server>", refresh=<polling interval>, seekStep=<step>]
-Thing upnpcontrol:upnprenderer:<rendererId> [udn="<udn of media renderer>", refresh=<polling interval>, filter=<true/false>, sortcriteria="<sort criteria string>", browsedown=<true/false>, searchfromroot=<true/false>]
+Thing upnpcontrol:upnprenderer:<rendererId> [udn="<udn of media renderer>", refresh=<polling interval>, filter=<true/false>, sortCriteria="<sort criteria string>", browseDown=<true/false>, searchfromroot=<true/false>]
 ```